vmware-archive/nsx-edge-gen/README.md

 * Ert - for core PCF ERT tile to use
 * PCF-Tiles - for mysql, rabbit, any other supporting service tiles
 * Dynamic-Services - for services that would be kicked off dynamically by BOSH using the ODB broker model
+* IsoZone-## - for Isolation segments with their own router and diego cells
+Note: There can be additional logical switches per isolation segment as shown in the sample nsx_cloud_config.yml template

 Avoid editing the default set of logical switches names or subnet.
 Additional logical switches with their own subnets can be added if necessary.